AhmedSakrr/botnet-js/Commands.md

-It Originally works on port 8080 but i tested it also on port 80 and it worked too :D
+It Originally works on port 8080 but i tested it also on port 80 & 443 and it worked too maybe it works on any port :D

 Steps:-